kevinhartman/simple-aidl-objects/README.md

 Solution
 ========
-Simple AIDL Objects!

 ##How it Simplifies:
-This is Java.
-We shouldn't have to bend over backwards to satisfy requirements that the compiler doesn't even know about.
-This library hides that ugliness from the developer and won't spring any responsibilities on you that your compiler won't tell you about.

 * No longer do you need to define a .aidl file for the type.
-You just do nothing.
 * Just implement AIDLBundleable or extend AIDLObject and define two methods in your new type's class.

-Done.

 ##How it Handles Inheritance:

-If your type implements AIDLBundleable, all you need to do is instantiate a new AIDLBundler with your type object as a parameter (whether it be an interface or concrete class) and pass the AIDLBundler to your AIDL service's methods.
+If your type implements AIDLBundleable, all you need to do is instantiate a new AIDLBundler with your type object as a parameter and pass the AIDLBundler to your AIDL service's methods.

 If your type extends AIDLObject, you can pass your type or its inheritors directly to your AIDL service's methods, and this library will take care of the rest for you, allowing you to use inheritance naturally.

 Installation
 ============
-For now, grab <b>simple-aidl-objects.jar</b> from root, and add it to your Android project's build path. <b>That's it!</b>
+Grab <b>simple-aidl-objects.jar</b> from root, and add it to your Android project's build path.
-<i>Note that this is a research project and is <b>not meant for production.</b></i> See my blog for a safer approach to inheritance over AIDL, if that's why you're here ;)

 Usage
 =====
-The examples provided for both solutions are strategy design pattern implementations, because that particular pattern requires simple inheritance and thus makes a good example.
-That's just one example- you can do anything you normally would with inheritance.
-In fact, Simple AIDL Objects is meant to be used even when you have no need for inheritance, and simply need to define a simple new type.
+The examples provided for both solutions are strategy design pattern implementations.

 ##Interface Solution
 This is an example of how you can use the AIDLBundler solution included within this library to create a new type for use with a Strategy design pattern.